leondoes/productgrid/README.md

 - navbar make links dissapear on collapse
   TODO for now:

+-Add proper right and left margins to website

 - Homepage
   - Add an AD to the homepage, container with img <a> for link, button, changes on resize, flexbox, div with text
 - Navbar